-{\it Dispersion of surface electromagnetic waves.} Generation, propagation and detection of plasmon excitations, resulting from the coupling between electromagnetic field and charge density waves of a conducting media, are of central importance of the rapidly advancing area of plasmonics \cite{Schuller2010}.
+Generation, propagation and detection of plasmon excitations, resulting from the coupling between electromagnetic field and charge density waves of a conducting media, are of central importance of the rapidly advancing area of plasmonics \cite{Schuller2010}.
 In this context, chromium triiodide with its unique magneto-optical properties serves as a candidate for hosting surface electromagnetic waves formed in this monolayer structure.
-To outline the mechanism underlying the emergence and stability of surface plasmon polaritons in a CrI$_3$ monolayer, we inspect Maxwell’s equations in the geometry shown schematically in Fig.~\ref{fig:model}a.
-The magnetic CrI$_3$ layer of thickness $d$ is positioned at $z=0$ with the $\hat{\bm{z}}$ axis pointing out from an insulating medium represented by a glass prism with constant permittivity $\varepsilon_1$ ($z<0$).
+To outline the mechanism underlying the emergence and stability of surface plasmon polaritons in a CrI$_3$ monolayer, we inspect Maxwell$’$s equations in the geometry shown schematically in Fig.~\ref{fig:model}a.
+The magnetic CrI$_3$ layer is positioned at $z=0$ with the $\hat{\it{z}}$ axis pointing out from an insulating medium represented by a glass prism with constant permittivity $\varepsilon_1$ ($z<0$).
 Outside the CrI$_3$ layer is air with permittivity $\varepsilon_2=1$.
-Without loss of generality, we suppose the electromagnetic wave to propagate along the $\hat{\bm{x}}$ axis with the propagation constant $q$ and consider an evanescent solution which decays exponentially along the $\hat{\bm{z}}$ axis, $\propto e^{-\kappa|z|+iqx}$.
+Without loss of generality, we suppose the electromagnetic wave propagates along the $\hat{\it{x}}$ axis with the propagation constant $q$ and consider an evanescent solution which decays exponentially along the $\hat{\it{z}}$ axis, $\propto e^{-\kappa|z|+iqx}$.